ffrm/node-omxplayer/README.md

     **Warning**: As stated above, if you quit node before quitting the player, a zombie process may be created.
 If this occurs when the loop option is in place, the `omxplayer` process may run indefinitely.

-- `initialVolume` (optional): The initial volume, omxplayer will start with this value (in millibels).
+- `volume` (optional): The initial volume, omxplayer will start with this value (in millibels).
 If left blank will default to 0.

-- `winPos` (optional): Set position of video window.
-Should be in one of the following formats: `'x1 y1 x2 y2'` or `x1,y1,x2,y2`.
+- `win` (optional): Set position of video window.
+Should be in one of the following formats: `'x0 y0 x1 y1'` or `x0,y0,x1,y1`.
 Consider pixel format for `x` and `y` values.
-  + x1 - margin left.
+  + x0 - x axis start position.
-  + y1 - margin top.
+  + y0 - y axis starting position.
-  + x2 - width.
+  + x1 - x axis end position.
-  + y2 - height.
+  + y1 - y axis end position.

+- `showOsd` (optional): If should display status information on screen.

+- `aspectMode` (optional): Default is stretch if win is specified, letterbox otherwise.

+- `subtitles` (optional): External subtitles in UTF-8 srt format.

+- `align` (optional): Subtitle alignment, accepts 'center' or 'left' (default: left).

+- `fontSize` (optional): Font size in 1/1000 screen height (default: 55).

+- `ghostBox` (optional): If must show semitransparent boxes behind subtitles.

 ### player.newSource(*source*, *[output]*, *[loop]*, *[initialVolume]*)